-There is no sweat to add mechanical rests, plungers, quivers, or stabilizers/bow fishing reels.
+There is no sweat to add mechanical rests, plungers, quivers, arrow rest, or stabilizers/bow fishing reels.
 You will always have a firm grip and a precise shot.

-In sum, we recommend the Xpectre Inc Nomad.
+In sum, we recommend the Southwest Archery Samick Sage.
 I find this one is the best for carrying around, and the price is right.
 With that being set, the build is strong enough without having the shape deformed.
 This bow is simple and lightweight, so you can bring it almost anywhere it's allowed.